How to Install Sitecore 9

 • Change Server Properties' Server authentication from Windows Authentication mode to SQL Server and Windows Authentication mode.

-• Change sa from Login Disabled to Enabled.
+Change sa from Login Disabled to Enabled.

-• Change sa password.
+Change the sa password.

 Install SQL Server Management Studio

-Install Web Platform Installer components
+Install Web Platform Installer Components

 Install SQL Server Data Tools 2015